OMD Live: Architecture & Morality & More

 OMD Live: Architecture & Morality & More is a live album and DVD by Orchestral Manoeuvres in the Dark, based on the group's 1981 album, Architecture & Morality.
 It was recorded at the Hammersmith Apollo, London on Saturday 19 May 2007.

+Clash noted in its review of the album, "It goes without saying that McCluskey’s pissed dad dancing fails to impress, but his strong vocals show that OMD are otherwise as good as ever."